MjdMahasneh/MSLabel/README.md

 # MSLabel

 MSLabel for bounding box lebelling multi-spectral (multi-layer, and possibly time series) imagry.
 This tool is useful when visual inspection of two bands, simultanously, is required to create labels.
+For example, in the figure below, we can visually inspect the right hand side image (image from band 2 that temporally corrosponds/associates with the inspected/target image from band 1) to annotate the target image from band 1 (target band).

 ![Screenshot](samples/sample.png)